Feel-ix-343/markdown-oxide/README.md

     - [X] to tag (explained above)
     - [ ] Footnotes
     - [ ] Metadata tag
-- [ ] Completions
+- [.]
+Completions
-    - [ ] File completions
+    - [X] File completions (requires extra nvim cmp configuration)
-    - [ ] Heading Completions
+    - [X] Heading Completions (requires extra nvim cmp config)
     - [ ] Indexed block completions.
-Somehow using Ripgrep to find the paragraphs/blocks in the vault, then appending an index in the file, then inserting a link
+Somehow using Ripgrep to find the paragraphs/blocks in the vault, then appending an index in the file, then inserting a link (workaround supported; using "_" instead of any non_word characters)
     - [ ] Callout completions
     - [ ] Metadata completions
     - [ ] Dataview?